derek-knox/Notes/flux.md

 ## mobx

 *mobx* - ....

 Composed of:
 1. Observable state
 2. Actions
 3. Derivations
   - Computed properties
   - Reactions

+Similar to react-redux, you use a `<Provider storeA={storeA} />` component that wraps a component (`<Application/>` for example) to provide shared state with components.
+The difference from react-redux is that more than one store is a valid approach.
+In order for nested components to then leverage a given store, an `@inject` decorator is used resulting in a `this.props.storeA` reference in the component.
+Where MobX shines is its use of Observable and decorators, namely:
+- `@observable` - wraps a value (literal, object, array, etc) in an Observable
+- `@action` - explicit decoration of a function that modifies state
+- `@computed` - explicit decoration of a function that computes a value from observables (observable of observables)
+- `@observer` - higher-order component pattern so a react component actually rerenders when an observable changes

 ## ngrx